Space-Systems/OPI/README.md

 * Multi-language support (C, C++, Fortran, Python, C#)
 * Platform-independent (although hosts and propagators may not be)
 * Extensible GPU computing support
-* Automatic reading of configuration files
+* Automatic reading of configuration and resource files for propagators

 OPI currently supports C, C++ and Fortran, as well as CUDA  and OpenCL for propagators.
 The C API can also be used for integration into other languages